-However, in 2007 Sirius Maritime was acquired by K-Sea Transportation Partnership, LP. of East Brunswick, New Jersey.
-K-Sea opted to continue the construction of the unit.
+In 2007, the Sirius Maritime Company was acquired by the K-Sea Transportation Partnership Incorporated of East Brunswick, New Jersey.
+Where K-Sea Transportation opted to continue the construction of the unit.

-Powered by two GE 16V-250 four stroke diesel engines with Reintjes WWAF 5655 reduction gears at a ratio of 5.5:1, vertical offset.
-Turning two Bird Johnson new generation five bladed fixed pitch propellers with internal shaft brakes.
+Powered by two, sixteen cylinder, GE 16V-250, diesel engines.
+With Reintjes WWAF 5655 reduction gears, at a ratio of 5.5:1.
+Turning two, Bird Johnson, new generation, five bladed, fixed pitch propellers, with internal shaft brakes.
 She is a twin screw tug, rated at 9,740 horsepower.

 She is fitted with an INTERcon coupler system featuring a 50(in) diameter pin.
-The system includes a "lightering system" that allows for continuous adjustment of the tug's height between the tug and the barge as the draft of the barge changes during loading and unloading procedures.
+The system includes a "lightering system."
+This system allows for continuous adjustment of the tug's height between the tug and the barge, as the draft of the barge changes during loading and unloading procedures.